bytefair/vanilli/readme.md

 stack.
 Start with `sass/main.scss` to see how code is loaded.
 If you're doing a totally custom site, you probably want to delete the optional CSS.
 Skeleton CSS provides a wonderful coherent framework to operate with and only requires a few variable adjustments to make it exactly how you want it.
-Optional CSS gives more support to themers and more annoyances to custom builders.
-I will document the code inside the relevant files, so be sure to look through them.
+Optional CSS is opinionated.
+Below this is a user block where I recommend you define any more specific Sass.
+I may provide some examples at some point in the future.
 5. Sass should be compiled to `css/`. `sass/main.scss` is structured to load all CSS code into itself and WordPress looks for that compiled CSS in `css/main.css`.